Are you an adviser? Go to Unbiased Pro

 Should I seek professional financial advice?

-Planning how you’ll fund your retirement requires a great deal of thought so you’ll have peace of mind that you’ve made the best possible decision.
+Planning how you’ll fund your retirement requires a great deal of thought, so you’ll need to have peace of mind that you’ve made the best possible decision.

 It’s always best to take financial advice first.
 A financial adviser can help you decide which route suits your needs and goals, so you can look forward to the retirement you’ve always dreamed of.